davidmohara/octopress/source/_posts/2012-01-19-thoughtful-actions.markdown

 ---

-We are regularly told that we should "think before we speak", however, I believe it to be equally important that we think before we act. {% pullquote %} {" Never be dictated to by expediency. "} {% endpullquote %} was a regular saying from my father.
+We are regularly told that we should "think before we speak", however, I believe it to be equally important that we think before we act. {% pullquote %} {" Never be dictated to by expediency. "} {% endpullquote %} was a regular saying from my father.
 And I have to say that, historically in my life at least, he's been correct.
 Now I know that we all end up in situations where we need to make snap decisions or something needs to be handled in the immediate - that's just life but there are